 Wah Wah Wee Wah.
 Buckle up.
 Here we go — you are doing this.

-Last week, I wrote an article on how it might go down, and today I am really excited because we can get down to the nitty-gritty and get you outta there.
+I am really excited because we can get down to the nitty-gritty and get you outta there.

 The one thing about most Narcissists is that they behave in very predictable ways and patterns.
 They would hate to hear that because they think they’re special, but we can prepare you upfront.
 They tend to cycle in and out of being charming and being cruel in predictable waves.
-Once you realise this you can start tracking this and preparing yourself for the latter.
+Once you realise this, you can start tracking this and preparing yourself for the latter.
 You can also time your breakup for when they are due to be charming.
-Sounds like PMS – hmm Pre-Narcissist-Syndrome – Nah.
+Sounds like PMS — hmm, Pre-Narcissist-Syndrome — Nah.

-Prior to Breaking up, I need to say three things very loudly and very clearly:
+Before Breaking up, I need to say three things very loudly and very clearly:

 Breaking up by text is preferable.
 Not just okay — preferable.
 Underline that and don’t question it for a second.